lskatz/SneakerNet/SneakerNet.plugins/README.md

   2. The script must accept the following flags with the following example values (or no values).
 The script does not necessarily need to _use_ these flags however.
-  3. Add any desired soft-coded variables into `config.bak/settings` and `config/settings`
+  3. Add any desired soft-coded variables such as the location of a blast database into `config.bak/settings` and `config/settings`
   4. If the plugin generates any files, please organize them into `runDirectory/SneakerNet/customdirectory`, and add any results for the resulting email to `runDirectory/SneakerNet/forEmail`.
 Any files under